 Risk-free interest rate.
-The risk-free interest rate that the Company uses in the Black-Scholes option valuation model is based on U.S. Treasury zerocoupon issues with remaining terms similar to the expected term.
+The risk-free interest rate that the Company uses in the Black-Scholes option valuation model is based on U.S. Treasury zero-coupon issues with remaining terms similar to the expected term.

 Expected dividends.
-The Company has never declared or paid any cash dividends and does not plan to pay cash dividends in the foreseeable future, and, therefore, used an expected dividend yield of zero in the valuation model.
+The Company has never declared or paid any cash dividends and does not plan to pay cash dividends in the foreseeable future and, therefore, used an expected dividend yield of zero in the valuation model.

 The Company is required to estimate forfeitures at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
 The Company uses historical data to estimate pre-vesting option forfeitures and records stock-based compensation expense only for those awards that are expected to vest.
-All stock-based payment awards are amortized on a straight-line basis over the requisite service periods of the awards, which are generally the vesting periods.
-The Company's estimated forfeiture rate was 6% and 5% for the three months ended March 30, 2012 and April 1, 2011, respectively.
+All stock-based awards are amortized on a straight-line basis over the requisite service periods of the awards, which are generally the vesting periods.
+The Company's estimated forfeiture rate was 6% for both the three and nine months ended September 28, 2012.
+The Company's estimated forfeiture rate was 5% for both the three and nine months ended September 30, 2011.

-The weighted-average fair value of options granted for the three months ended March 30, 2012 and April 1, 2011 was \$2.94 and \$4.55 per share, respectively.

-The fair value of all stock options vested during the three months ended March 30, 2012 was \$ 2.1 million.
+The weighted-average fair value of options granted for the three months ended September 28, 2012 and September 30, 2011 was \$1.89 and \$2.17 per share, respectively.
+The weighted-average fair value of options granted for the nine months ended September 28, 2012 and September 30, 2011 was \$2.66 and \$4.31 per share, respectively.